-The City of Playford owns and manages a diverse asset portfolio, worth in excess of \$2.5 billion.
-Council Assets are divided into groups that comprise Transport, Bridges, Stormwater, Streetscapes, Parks and Sportsfields, Water Delivery, Land, Buildings, Technology and Office, Fleet and Minor Plant.
+The City of Playford owns and manages a diverse asset portfolio, worth more than \$2.9 billion.
+Council assets are divided into groups that comprise Transport, Bridges, Stormwater, Streetscapes, Parks and Sportsfields, Water Delivery, Land, Buildings, Technology and Office, Fleet and Minor Plant.